openstack/horizon/doc/source/configuration/settings.rst

 The list of roles that have administrator privileges in this OpenStack installation.
-This check is very basic and essentially only works with keystone v2.0 and v3 with the default policy file.
+This check is very basic and essentially only works with keystone v3 with the default policy file.
 The setting assumes there is a common ``admin`` like role(s) across services.
 Example uses of this setting are: